 Our results underline Bayes factor as an interesting index, able to provide evidence in favor or against the presence of an effect.
 Moreover, its easy interpretation in terms of odds in favor, or against, one or the other hypothesis makes it a compelling index for communication.
 Nevertheless, one of the main critiques of Bayes factors, is its sensitivity to priors (shown in our results here through its sensitivity to model types, as priors odds for logistic and linear models are different).
 Moreover, while the BF against a ROPE appears as even better than the BF against a point-null, it also carries all the limitations related to the ROPE specification mentioned above.
 Thus, we recommend using Bayes factors (preferentially vs a ROPE) if the user has explicitly specified informative priors (often called “subjective” priors; Wagenmakers, 2007).
-The relative similarity between the Bayes factor against ROPE and the percentage in ROPE (full) is expected due to their mathematical relationship, as the former can be computed as the odds of the latter divided by the prior odds falling within the ROPE.
-Since the prior odds is dependent only on the shape of the prior distributions and the definition of the range of the ROPE, it is a constant that normalizes the posterior ROPE odds relative to the prior ROPE odds, regardless of the (un)observed data.

 Being quite different from the Bayes factors and the ROPE indices, the Probability of Direction (pd) is an index of effect existence representing the certainty with which an effect goes in a particular direction (i.e., is positive or negative).
 Beyond its simplicity of interpretation, understanding and computation, this index also presents other interesting properties.
 It is independent from the model, i.e., it is solely based on the posterior distributions and does not require any additional information from the data or the model.
 Contrary to ROPE-based indices, it is robust to the scale of both the response variable and the predictors.
 Nevertheless, this index also presents some limitations.
-Most importantly, the pd is not relevant to assess size or importance and is not enable to give information in favor of the null.
-In other words, a high pd suggests the presence of an effect but a small pd does not give us any information about how much the null hypothesis is plausible, suggesting that this index can only be used to eventually “reject the null” (but not to accept it, which is consistent with the interpretation of the frequentist p-value).
-On the contrary, the BFs (and to some extent the percentage in ROPE, although being bounded to 0% and 100%) continue increasing or decreasing as the evidence becomes stronger (more data points), in both directions.
+Most importantly, the pd is not relevant to assess size or importance and is not able to give information in favor of the null hypothesis.
+In other words, a high pd suggests the presence of an effect but a small pd does not give us any information about how much the null hypothesis is plausible, suggesting that this index can only be used to eventually reject the null hypothesis (but not to accept it, which is consistent with the interpretation of the frequentist p-value).
+On the contrary, the BFs (and to some extent the ROPE) continue increasing or decreasing as the evidence becomes stronger (more data points), in both directions.
 Much of these strengths also apply to the MAP-based p-value.
 Although possibly showing some superiority in terms of sensitivity as compared to the pd, it also presents an important limitation.
 Indeed, the MAP is mathematically dependent on the density at 0 and at the mode.
 However, the density estimation of a continuous distribution is a statistical problem on its own and many different methods exist.
 It is possible that changing the density estimation might impact the MAP-based p-value with unknown results.
-Additionally, the pd has a linear relationship with the frequentist p-value, which is in our opinion an asset.
+The pd, however, has a linear relationship with the frequentist p-value, which is in our opinion an asset.